YKaraaslan/Student-Club-Management-System/README.md

 Finance is to manage every cost including their receipts.

-Windows application for the management system: https://github.com/furkan-34/Klup-Otomasyon-Sistemi
+Windows application of the management system: https://github.com/furkan-34/Klup-Otomasyon-Sistemi

 For all the questions: karaaslan.21@hotmail.com